 From time to time, the Company may be a party to legal and regulatory proceedings, including matters involving governmental agencies, entities with whom it does business and other proceedings arising in the ordinary course of business.
+The Company will evaluate its exposure to these legal and regulatory proceedings and establish reserves for the estimated liabilities in accordance with generally accepted accounting principles.
 Assessing and predicting the outcome of these matters involves substantial uncertainties.
 Unexpected outcomes in these legal proceedings, or changes in management's evaluations or predictions and accompanying changes in or establishment of reserves, could have an adverse impact on the Company's financial results.
+In addition, one long-term contract is subject to ongoing litigation, as the counterparty has not fulfilled its contractual obligations for committed amounts.